Client vs Customer: What Is the Difference?

-I’ve been using ‘a client’ and ‘a customer’ interchangeably for four years now (wow, it’s been four years already since I started my content marketing path, who would have thought).
+I’ve been using the words ‘client’ and ‘customer’ interchangeably for five years now (wow, it’s been five years already since I started my content marketing path, who would have thought).

 The thing is, when you write about a business, you always need more ways to name people who are using your services or tools.
 It’s all pretty much the same for me – clients, customers, users, subscribers, consumers, you name it.
 Or is it?

-There are numerous articles on the topic, people keep asking this question on Quora on an all too regular basis – but there’s still no clarity there.
-Is there really any difference between customers and clients?
+There are numerous articles on the topic of ‘client versus customer’, people keep asking this question on Quora on an all too regular basis – but there’s still no clarity there.
+Is there any difference between customers and clients?
 And if so, what is it?

-While it’s true that these customers can be loyal to brands and return to them regularly, the nature of their relationships is always the same.
-Customer chooses whatever services they need and pay right away.
-They can come later, choose these or other services and pay for them again.
-It’s always about the immediate exchange of services for money.
+It’s more about one-off transactions than lasting relationships.
+Even though customers can be loyal to brands and return to them regularly, the nature of their relations is always short-term.
+Customers choose whatever services they need and pay right away.
+They can come later to the same store, but it’s always about the immediate exchange of goods or services for money.

-It may even seem that the word ‘customer’ gained itself a hint of negative definition, but nothing can be further from the truth.
+It may even seem that the word ‘customer’ gained itself a hint of negative definition, but it’s far from the truth.
 I mean not for nothing do they say that the customer is always right.
-Customers pay money for exactly the things they need, so yeah, they have a right to getting top-notch quality goods.
+They are the main patrons of every business, so yeah, it’s for them to demand top-notch quality goods.

-Clients, on the other hand, pay for personalized or highly professional services like legal advice, graphic design, real estate consultation.
-For instance, it’s commonly considered that attorneys and accountants have clients, not customers.
+Definition: A client is a person or business that pays for personalized or highly professional services like legal advice, graphic design, real estate consultation.
+For example, it’s commonly considered that attorneys and accountants have clients, not customers.

-Obviously, clients also pay for services they receive, but it’s more of a long-standing thing.
+It’s a long-standing relationship.
 People can be your clients for years paying you regularly or only from time to time when they need your help.
 I’d say it’s a question of loyalty when it comes to clients.
+That’s why the spotlight of such companies or professionals is the happiness of their clients, not their number.

 The key part here is all about being highly specialized and personalized.
 Clients receive services tailored specifically for their needs.
 If a person’s seeking financial advice, they’ll receive tips applicable to their situation only.
 If they’re hiring a lawyer, their case will be handled with all possible attention.